wilsonliaows/docs/developing-connectors/custom-actions.md

 | Input (For POST, PUT and PATCH) | If the API endpoint you're calling is a POST, PUT or a PATCH, you can pass in a JSON request body.                                                                |
 | Output                          | Describe to Workato the output schema you expect the API to return.
 This will be used to generate the output datatree.                                            |

-## Custom action example - building a Slack "List channels" action
+## Custom action example - building Slack list channels action
-Let's build a custom action on the Slack connector to add a reminder.
+Let's build a custom action on the Slack connector to list channels.
 We can refer to the [Slack API documentation](https://api.slack.com/methods/channels.list).

 First, select the custom action on the Slack connector.